When is a Gazpacho, not a Gazpacho?

 Gazpacho is one Andalucia's trademark dishes and a sign that summer is truly here.
-Why not try out some of these recipes suggested by food writer Janet Mendal, with Porra recipes from the kitchens of Arte de Cozina in Antequerra and a special Cherry Gazpacho recipe from Alfonso Rodriguez.
+Why not try out some of these recipes suggested by food writer Janet Mendel, with Porra recipes from the kitchens of Arte de Cozina in Antequera and a special Cherry Gazpacho recipe from Alfonso Rodriguez.

 From the traditional Gazpacho Andaluz to some slight variations on the theme, there's sure to be something refreshing to please your tastebuds.